BCLibraries/bc-libraries-site/content/news/news/00_COPYTHIS announcement template.md

 Expired: yes or no
 Readmore: yes or no
 Slug: announcement-friendly-url
 Summary: Will appear on homepage.
+No more than 175 characters.

 Article content will go on this line.
 This is for longer text on individual news page.
 FYI to link: [linked text](http://www.google.com).